Cornell-MAE-UG/fa25-portfolio-Gurjot-Gill/_projects/heat-transfer.md

 ### System Diagram and Control Volume Description

 The heat exchanger is modeled as a steady-flow control volume with two fluid inlets and two fluid outlets.
 No shaft work is performed, and kinetic and potential energy effects are neglected.
 Heat transfer occurs internally between the two fluid streams through the exchanger wall, with minimal heat loss to the surroundings.
+The energy balance, mass balance, and entropy balance are as given below.

 ![diagram]({{ "/assets/images/HE.png" | relative_url }}){: style="display: block; margin: 0 auto; height: 150px;"}
 <p align="center">